yberrada/MongoDBAtlasDeveloperDay/README.md

    - Gain access to your dedicated cluster by clicking on <b>Atlas Cluster</b> in the top left corner.
    - The e-mail will be pre-populated.
 To login use the following password: "***AtlasW0rkshop!*** "

 >Great!
 By default, Atlas cluters are not reachable from the internet.
-Therefore, all the clusters have been pre-configured for both Network Security and User Authentication and Authorization.
-All clusters share the same credentials: <br />
+Therefore, all the clusters have been pre-configured for both Network Security and User Authentication and Authorization. <br /> All clusters share the same credentials: <br />
 *username:* **adpadmin** <br />
 *password:* **adpadminpass**<br />

 ## Exercise 1 : Load Data in Atlas
 #### Explanation and How-to
-Within this repo folder, you will find a [`corpus.txt`](https://github.com/yberrada/MongoDBAtlasDeveloperDay/blob/main/corpus.txt) file containing the **History** section of ADP's page on wikipedia https://en.wikipedia.org/wiki/ADP_(company).This is the dataset that will be used throughout the Workshop
+Within this repo folder, you will find a [`corpus.txt`](https://github.com/yberrada/MongoDBAtlasDeveloperDay/blob/main/corpus.txt) file containing the **History** section of ADP's page on wikipedia https://en.wikipedia.org/wiki/ADP_(company).
+This is the dataset that will be used throughout the workshop today.

 #### Exercise
 ### Step 1 - Clone Github Repo